-In communities throughout Minnesota, Minnesota Pollution Control Agency staff along with other government agencies and citizen groups, are working to protect and restore our rivers, lakes and streams to ensure that our waters are safe for recreation and consumption, and support fish and wildlife ecosystems.
-Learn more about these efforts by exploring the stories below.
+In communities throughout Minnesota, Minnesota Pollution Control Agency staff along with other government agencies and resident groups, are working to protect and restore our rivers, lakes and streams to ensure that our waters are safe for recreation and consumption, and support fish and wildlife ecosystems.

 New report shows that overall the Rainy River-Headwaters watershed’s water quality conditions are good to excellent.

 The first of its kind in Minnesota, a farmer-led council is working to keep troubles such as nitrates, sediment and bacteria out of the anglers’ paradise of the Whitewater River.

 Most people know that spawning salmon migrate.
 Did you know something similar happens in rivers in Minnesota?
 Find out what is preventing fish from reaching good spawning habitat.